Siddharth-ss42279/trees/README.md

-implementation of BINARY SEARCH TREE
+Implementation of BINARY SEARCH TREE
-# trees